Minors & Initiatives

-A minor in social welfare is available through the joint School of Social Work at St. Catherine University and the University of St. Thomas.
-A minor in social welfare is not accepted by the Council on Social Work Education as preparation for beginning-level generalist social work practice.
 A minor is offered for your own learning in the area of social welfare.
+NOTE: A minor in social welfare is not accepted by the Council on Social Work Education as preparation for beginning-level generalist social work practice.

 Plus eight credits from the following: